DJPinchoff/file_based_cms_170/README.md

 Project for Course 170 in Launch School

 Features:
--CRUD application that uses Ruby to interact with file system.\n -Uses YML file to log users and passwords using bcrypt encryption.\n -Uses puma as local webserver.\n
+- CRUD application that uses Ruby to interact with file system.
+- Uses YML file to log users and passwords using bcrypt encryption.
+- Uses puma as local webserver.
--Uses Sinatra web framework for routes and layout
+- Uses Sinatra web framework for routes and layout

 In order to use the program:
 1. Download the zip files and unzip into a new directory.